ceph/ceph/doc/rados/operations/placement-groups.rst

 each.
 This cluster will require significantly more resources and significantly more time for peering.

-For determining the optimal number of PGs per OSD, we recommend the `PGCalc`_ tool.

 .. _setting the number of placement groups: